The Golden Road

 The Mabinogion, a collection of ancient Welsh stories, tells of King Arthur and his knights fighting a terrible battle with a terrible boar caller Twrch Trwyth in the grassy cwm below Foel Cwmcerwyn.

 A line of rocky outcrops at Cerrigmarchogion are supposedly the graves of some of Arthur’s knights killed in that battle.
+The whole area is steeped in myth and legend.

 The rocky tor of Carn Bica, with its large lozenge-shaped rock, overlooks Bedd Arthur, a ring of stones in the shape of an eye, one of many places recorded by antiquity as the grave of King Arthur.
-There may well have been a burial mound inside the stones that has since eroded away but in truth, this monument likely dates back to Neolithic times, long before when Arthur is believed to have lived, between 400-600AD.
+There may well have been a burial mound inside the stones that have since eroded away but in truth, this monument likely dates back to Neolithic times, long before when Arthur is believed to have lived, between 400-600AD.

 Walking east you also come across notable ancient (man-made and natural) landmarks, such as the Bronze Age burial cairn at Foel Feddau, one of the finest in the Preselis.
-There’s a view north to the coast, and the site of Castell Henllys, the ambitious reconstruction of an Iron Age fort.
+There’s a view north to the coast, and the site of Castell Henllys, the reconstruction of an Iron Age fort.

 Close to the path’s end is the formidable Foel Drygarn Iron Age fortress (around 350 BC) with its double ramparts and ditches.
 1200ft up, it is on the site of three Bronze Age burial cairns.
 Look for a large flat stone, Bwrdd y Brenin (King’s Table).
 But you won’t find the pot of gold said to be hidden there.